MojeZcg/ReactDjango-Blog/README.md

 1. Copy the `.env.example` file and rename it to `.env`.
 2. Fill in the environment variables in the `.env` file as necessary.

-## Project Structure

-- Backend: Contains the Django code for the API and server configuration.
-- Frontend: Contains the React code for the user interface.

-## Additional characteristics

-### Dark mode

-The blog includes a dark theme that activates automatically based on your system settings.
-If you want to force the dark or light theme, you can do so from the user profile settings.

-### Translation

-The project supports translation in English and Spanish.
-You can change the language from the user profile settings.
-Make sure you add proper translations in the language files.

 ## Contributions